 Upgrade price: £40

 A Watersports holiday offers an exciting combination of water-based activities to complement the adventure choice holiday.
-With the beach just a short stroll away, those on a Watersports holiday can try their hands at surfing, sea kayaking and body boarding.
+With the beach just a short stroll away, those on a Watersports holiday can try their hands at sea kayaking, stand up paddleboarding, raft building and bodyboarding.

-All our watersports and open water activities are carried out by BCU (British Canoe Union) qualified activity leaders so our young guests are in safe hands.
-A full morning of water based activities will be followed by a programme of fun filled activities on land, in the air and underground.
+All our watersports and open water activities are carried out by qualified activity leaders so our young guests are in safe hands.
+A full morning of water based activities will be followed by a programme of fun filled activities on land and in the air.

-6 hours of water sports activities, 3 hours on Monday & 3 Hours on Friday.
+6 hours of water sports activities (two half days).
 Should the weather or water conditions not be safe alternative activities will be arranged.

 21st July to 25th August